r3volution11/material-theme-bear-notes/README.md

 ## Bugs or Issues

-I offer no support for this.
+Due to the nature of this theme I can offer little support.
 This is just me modifying the app to fit the theme I use in other apps and letting everyone interested in on the fun.
-If you have any ideas please let me know by adding an [Issue](https://github.com/r3volution11/bear-theme-material-palenight/issues).
+If you have any ideas or notice any issues please let me know by adding an [Issue](https://github.com/r3volution11/bear-theme-material-palenight/issues).

 ❤️